Legal Help After a UPS Truck Crash in Chicago

 Distracted Driving with Handheld Scanners

 Unlike typical distracted driving with cell phones, UPS drivers are required by company policy to use handheld delivery scanners while driving.
-These devices—called DIADs—constantly alert drivers to route changes, delivery updates, and time notifications.
+These devices, called DIADs, constantly alert drivers to route changes, delivery updates, and time notifications.
 Drivers are looking at screens, scanning packages, and updating delivery statuses as they navigate Chicago’s chaotic traffic.

 This company-mandated distraction is a recipe for disaster.
 We’ve seen UPS drivers rear-end stopped vehicles, drift into bike lanes, and miss red lights while staring at their scanners instead of the road.